JamieWilson2000/aesopsfablesms3/README.md

 - The first aim of this project is to create an interesting website, reflecting on the fables written by greek storyteller Aesop.
 Myself, coming from a non religious background and being raised in a multi-denominational school with no religious education, the fables were a way to teach children the morals adhered to in life from a completely fictional and light-hearted perspective.
 For some, Aesops Fables will be completely new to them, for others it will be a chance to reflect on the stories read and taught to them throughout their childhood.

+- The second aim of the project is to encourage the user to register so as to gain access to more of the sites content.
+Content should be varied enough to make the user feel it's  a worthwhile exercise registering.

-- The second aim of the project is to encourage the creativity of the user visiting the site to write their own fable.
-Each new story would be read and considered for featuring within our selection of fables.
+- The third aim of the project is to encourage the creativity of the registered user visiting the site to write their own fable.
+In theory, each new story would be read and considered for featuring within our selection of fables.
 Since this is a mock-up website the purpose of this aspect is purely to demonstrate the ability to submit a story / fable and as such, obviously the tale would not be featuring in the fable selection.

 # This site should appeal to and be suited for :

 - Someone who grew up learning using Aesop Fables.
 - Someone who has recently learnt and has an interest in the Fables.
 - Someone who has an interest in Greece, it's history, and is looking to expand on their knowledge of Aesop.
+- Someone who has an interest in writing short stories.
 - An educational body (schools, writing organisations etc) who use or have an interest in including Aesops fables into the current learning curriculum.
 <br>